OpenNMS/opennms-developer-training/docs/foundation/01-system-architecture.md

 #### PostgreSQL

-PostgreSQL is the primary data store used for inventory, topology, events, alarms, etc…
+PostgreSQL is the primary data store used for inventory, topology, events, alarms, etc.

 The schema is managed using [Liquibase changelogs](https://github.com/OpenNMS/opennms/tree/opennms-26.2.1-1/core/schema/src/main/liquibase) which are applied when running `$OPENNMS_HOME/bin/install -dis`.